European Roulette Simulator

 European Roulette Rules

-1. The wheel: The Roulette wheel European consists of 37 numbered pockets, from 0 to 36.
-The zero is green, while the other numbers alternate between red and black.
+European roulette is a straightforward and engaging game, appealing to both beginners and seasoned players.
+The wheel features 37 numbered pockets, ranging from 0 to 36.
+The single zero is green, while the remaining numbers alternate between red and black.

 European Roulette Bets